Xã Xệ and Lý Toét: Spreading humor across French Indochina

 In the former French Protectorate of Cambodia, Neay Koy and Neay Krom is a comic duo which is a Khmer equivalent.
 "Neay" refers to a small village chief and the Koy and Krem similarly refers to their clumsiness.
-There comic relationship which originated in Lakhon Bassac has become a popular television show.
+Their comic relationship which originated in Lakhon Bassac has become a popular television show.

 Characters

 Although many of the drawings came from various contributors, the characters were always depicted with distinguishing features which to be depicted in similar and readily recognizable forms.

 While the main protagonists where the duo of Xã Xệ and Lý Toét, others secondary characters also appeared such as Bang Bạnh.

-Ly Toet was created by Nhất Linh, but Xã Xệ and Bang Bạnh were created by painter Nguyễn Gia Trí under the pseudonym Rigt.
+Lý Toét was created by Nhất Linh, but Xã Xệ and Bang Bạnh were created by painter Nguyễn Gia Trí under the pseudonym Rigt.
 Other famous illustrators of that period contributed to the sketches such as: